-What is a PQQ?
-What does PQQ stand for?
-What does the PQQ process involve?
+PQQ Meaning: What does it stand for?
+What does the process involve?

-A pre-qualification questionnaire document focuses on your company information and what your company already does – it exists as a basis for a buyer to judge your current undertakings, or to exclude those who do not meet certain requirements, for a contract.
+A pre-qualification questionnaire document focuses on your company information and what your company already does.
+The questionnaire design is laid out as a basis for a buyer to judge your current undertakings, or to exclude those who do not meet certain requirements, for a contract.
 They are designed to act as the first stage of vetting, ensuring that a potential supplier is financially stable, meets the buyer’s requirements and has the necessary experience and ability to deliver works.

 You need to complete certain tasks in your own PQQ process in order to get through this hurdle successfully and move on to the next stage of the bidding process.